-All funds of the Authority will be under the control of the Section 151 Officer and will be aggregated for cash flow and investment management purposes.
+Unless statutory or regulatory requirements demand otherwise, all funds of the Authority will be under the control of the Section 151 Officer and will be aggregated for cash flow and investment management purposes.
+Cash flow projections will be prepared on a regular and timely basis and the Section 151 Officer will monitor that these are adequate for compliance with TMPI (Liquidity risk management).